nuitrcs/CoDEx-LLM-Workshop/README.md

 # CoDEx-LLM-Workshop
 Materials for the workshop "How to code with LLMs" - CoDEx 2024.

-You can find the workshop slides in this repository.
+The workshop slides are in the file 'LLM_Codex_Workshop.pdf', and the prompt engineering summary sheet is in ''.

 **Hands-on Exercise**